HuifengJin/Quant_project/README.md

 - TBD

-Week 7 - Portfolio:
+Week 7 - Capstone 1: build your passive strategy
-- concept
-- construct one

-Week 8 - Capstone:
+Week 8 - Capstone 2: build your active strategy
-- TBD
+- casual Q&A and career talk